iCliniq Logo

 What Is the Differential Diagnosis of Hypernatremia?

-• Diabetes Mellitus: The condition where the body is unable to control the amount of glucose in the blood.
+• Diabetes Mellitus: The condition where the body cannot control the amount of blood glucose.

-• Hypertonic Dehydration: Dehydration is due to the imbalance of water and salt in the body.
+• Hypertonic Dehydration: Dehydration is due to the body's imbalance of water and salt.

-• Nephrogenic Diabetes Insipidus: A condition where the kidneys cannot regulate the amount of water excretion in the body.
+• Nephrogenic Diabetes Insipidus: This is a condition in which the kidneys cannot regulate the amount of water excreted in the body.

 • Salt Poisoning: Accidental ingestion of large amounts of salt or sodium.

-• Cirrhosis: A severe liver disease where the healthy liver cells are replaced by scar tissues.
+• Cirrhosis: A severe liver disease where scar tissues replace the healthy liver cells.

 • Hypocalcemia: Less serum calcium in the blood.